AguaClara/Fluoride-Auto/FluorideReportSp18.md

 #### Construction Procedure

-  At this point the team is still modeling the experimental design and confirming the calculations are correct.
-The team is currently working on a fabricated design.

   <div class="alert alert-block alert-danger">
   Maybe redundant/unnecessary paragraph?

+  -addressed
   </div>

   Prior to beginning fabrication, the team first constructed drawings both by hand and on Fusion 360 to plan out how the design should be implemented.
 The general structure of the design, as well as initial dimensions, were recorded.
 Referring to the detailed drawings, the team used the bars of 80/20 to construct the base of the gravity powered setup.
 These bars of 80/20 were cut to specification by the shop next to the AguaClara lab and placed together to match the team's drawings.

 The team used a two column base in order to ensure stability of our setup.
-Additionally we used the angular bars, as can be seen in figure 7, to provide lateral support.
+Additionally we used the angular bars, as can be seen in Figure 7, to provide lateral support.
 The horizontal bars ensure that the vertical bars remain rigid and are unable to move side to side.
-The PVC platform, that can be noted in figure 7, are supported by another 80/20 bar along one axis.
-However, as can be seen in figure 7, one corner is not supported, a stress test was performed to ensure that the platform was stable even at the heaviest loading the team would place on it.
-The two high horizontal bars, seen in figure 7, were placed to ensure that there was a height difference of at least thirty centimeters between the bottom of the water reservoir and the top of the water constant head tank.
+The PVC platform, that can be noted in Figure 7, are supported by another 80/20 bar along one axis.
+However, as can be seen in Figure 7, one corner is not supported, a stress test was performed to ensure that the platform was stable even at the heaviest loading the team would place on it.
+The two high horizontal bars, seen in Figure 7, were placed to ensure that there was a height difference of at least thirty centimeters between the bottom of the water reservoir and the top of the water constant head tank.
 This setup was made in order to ensure enough of a driving force is present even when the water reservoir is at its lowest level.

   <div class="alert alert-block alert-danger">
   Refer to your drawings by figure number here.